alex-greff/cscc09-wasm-demos/todo-app/README.md

 ## Development Environment

-If you open up the C++ files you probably find that you will get a bunch of highlighted errors.
-This is before your IDE does not know where to locate the emscripten header files since they're actually within the Docker container.
+If you open up the C++ files you will probably find that you will get a bunch of highlighted errors.
+This is because your IDE does not know where to locate the emscripten header files since they're actually in the Docker container.

 For convenience I've setup a dev-container configuration for VS Code.
-This allows you to essentially open up VS Code within the Docker container.
+This allows you to essentially open up VS Code within the Docker container and will allow you to have proper intellisense for the C++ files.

 To open the dev environment you need the following VS Code extension:
 [https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

-Next make sure the Docker environment is running
+Next make sure the Docker environment is running:

 ```
 docker-compose up --build
 ```

-Then open the `todo-app` folder in VS Code, then press `CTRL + P` and start typing and select `Remote-Containers: Reopen in Container`.
+Then open the `todo-app` folder in VS Code, press `CTRL + P` and start typing and select `Remote-Containers: Reopen in Container`.
 VS Code will now reopen within the Docker container.